 - Monitor your credit score each month to see if your credit score improves (over time it should).

 - As your credit score improves, reconsider a consolidation loan or balance transfers to save money often spent on interest charges for remaining debts.
-(Your interest charges are often listed on yoru credit card statement.)
+(Your interest charges are often listed on your credit card statement.)

 - Stick with your plan until your debt is paid off.